GESTALT-Robotics/avs_doc/README.md

 # avs_doc
-Docs for the automated vehicle system
+Docs for the autonomous vehicle system platform

 ## Setup